Improving the efficiency of industrial wastewater treatment in the vortex layer device

 Electrocoagulation process leads to a higher content of iron and aluminum in the treated water and a high electric bill.
 It is significantly affected by the flow fluctuations, temperature, salt content and concentration of pollutants.
 This method requires a feasibility test in each particular case.
 In addition, the electrocoagulation process often does not ensure the necessary water quality to return to the production facilities and its subsequent use in manufacturing processes

-What is an electromagnetic nano-mill (AVS)?
+What is an vortex layer device (AVS)?

 Outside the cylinder is wound with inductor coils that create a rotating magnetic field.
 When voltage is applied to the coil, the magnetic particles come into a complex oscillatory motion, forming electromagnetic field in the operating space.
 Each particle moves in the direction of the rotating field at high velocity, colliding with each other.